wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storm-write-data-lake-store.md

 Create a new Storm on HDInsight cluster using the steps in the [Use HDInsight with Data Lake Store using Azure](/documentation/articles/data-lake-store-hdinsight-hadoop-use-portal) document.
 The steps in this document will walk you through creating a new HDInsight cluster and Azure Data Lake Store.

 > [AZURE.IMPORTANT] When you create the HDInsight cluster, you must select __Storm__ as the cluster type.
-The OS can be either Windows.
+The OS can be either Windows or Linux.

 ##Build and package the topology